 West Lothian Health Improvement Team

 The Health Improvement Team supports West Lothian communities most at risk of poor health.
-We work with community groups, education, social work, health services, care homes, voluntary organisations, volunteers, police and many more.
+We work with community groups, education, social work, health services, care homes, voluntary organisations, volunteers, many more.
 HIT is a multi-agency, multi disciplinary team whose aim is to improve health and reduce health inequalities.

 The term "inequalities in health" refers to variations in health experience between different groups.
 In particular some groups experience poorer health than the majority of the population.
 This is either due to life circumstances, for example living in poor housing or on low and fixed incomes, having few opportunities for leisure or social activities; or to discrimination arising from gender, ethnicity, age, sexual orientation or disability.